mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 Oh yes.

-I remember thinking "It's just _there_."

-It was called `documentNumber`, and it sure _looked_ like a passport number.
+I saw something called `documentNumber`, that sure _looked_ like a passport number.
 There was no name, but surely it was Tony Abbott's?
 Just in case, I googled "tony abbott" and checked the birthday on his Wikipedia page.
 It matched the birthday on the passport.

 At this point I was fairly sure I was looking at the _extremely_ secret government-issued ID of the _28th Prime Minister of the Commonwealth of Australia, servant to her Majesty Queen Elizabeth II_ and I was _kinda_ worried that I was somehow doing something wrong, but like, not enough to stop[^queen].
-Big yikes tho.

 [^queen]: bro whenever things get tense u just talk about queen elizabeth